dasch-swiss/dsp-ui-lib/docs/README.md

 ### File structure

-The documentation consists of three main topics with subordinate themes:
+The documentation consists of two main topics with subordinate themes:

-1. **User-Guide** contains all about the usage of the generic web application.
+1. **how-to-use** contains all about the usage of the DSP-UI modules.
-    - Introduction / index = Web app overview
-    - Project management = Admin interface, where a project or system admin can define a project, build a team and user groups permissions but also define the data model (ontology and list editor).
-    - Data management = Research tools are part of the workspace where a user can look for sources, open and work on them: edit metadata, annotate and expand data by using e.g. a transcription tool.
-    - User management = All information related to the user account, e.g. user profile, user's projects and collections, update password.
-    - System management = System admin interface where a system admin can manage all projects and all users.
-    - Publication = Manifest++ will be the data presentation part where a user can configure a project specific webpage.
+    - Getting Started = All about installation and init configuration
+    - Action = Documentation for action module content
+    - Core = Documentation for core module content
+    - Search = Documentation for search module content
+    - Viewer = Documentation for viewer module content
-1. **Developers** contains all information for people who wants to use Knora or to help improving one of the software mentioned above.
+1. **how-to-contribute** contains all information for people who wants to contribute to DSP-UI-LIB
-    - Documentation = Information about the tools and usage
-    - Installation / Setup = Guide with the usual content about "getting started"
-    - API reference = all about Knora-API incl.
-Sipi IIIF routes
-    - Contribution = Design documentation to help people who want to write
+    - Contribution = How to contribute incl. link to the general DSP contribution guidelines (<https://docs.dasch.swiss/developers/dsp/contribution/>)
-1. **Community** almost links to other services and support pages
-      - Discuss Forum = Link to [discuss.dasch.swiss](https://discuss.dasch.swiss)
-      - FAQ = List of questions and answers
+    - Design Documentation
-      - Product Updates = List of release notes
+    - Release Notes = Contains the CHANGELOG file of DSP-UI
-      - About us = all about DaSCH and DaSCH developers

 Images like screenshots and so on has to be stored in `assets/images`.